dlesbre/bibtex-autocomplete/README.md

 - `-c --only-complete <field>` or `-C --dont-complete <field>`

   Restrict which fields you wish to autocomplete.
 Field is a bibtex field (e.g. `author`, `doi`,...).
-So if you only wish to add missing doi's used `-c doi`.
+So if you only wish to add missing DOIs use `-c doi`.

 **Output formatting:**